microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/daynote-list.md

 ---
 title: "List dayNote"
-description: "Retrieve the properties and relationships of all dayNote objects in a team."
+description: "Retrieve the properties and relationships of all day notes in a team."
 author: fmcgurrenw
 ms.localizationpriority: medium
 ms.prod: microsoft-teams